DanielKeep/tlborm/text/README.md

 ## Thanks

-Thanks to the following for suggestions and corrections: cmr, IcyFoxy.
+Thanks to the following for suggestions and corrections: IcyFoxy, Rym, TheMicroWorm, Yurume, akavel, cmr, ogham, and snake_case.

+## License

+This work is licensed under both the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/) and the [MIT license](http://opensource.org/licenses/MIT).